View Edward Driscoll's Obituary on gastongazette.com and share memories

 |

-Edward McEvoy Driscoll, age 88, passed away on February 22, 2019 at Terrace Ridge Assisted Living, Gastonia.
+Edward McEvoy Driscoll, age 88, passed away on February 22, 2019 at Terrace Ridge Assisted Living, Gastonia, North Carolina.

 He was born September 29, 1930 to Thomas H. and Margaret A. Driscoll.
 In addition to his parents, he was preceded in death by his wife of 49 years, Frances D. Driscoll; a daughter, Mary Driscoll Ryan; brother, Jack Driscoll and sister, Elizabeth McMahon.